First Time Hunters

 The Atlantic Provinces Hunter Education Course is taken following successful completion of the Canadian Firearms Safety Course.

-The Atlantic Provinces Hunter Education Course in Nova Scotia is provided by the Nova Scotia Department of Natural Resources through the Hnatiuk's Hunting and Fishing Limited.
+The Atlantic Provinces Hunter Education Course in Nova Scotia is provided by the Nova Scotia Department of Natural Resources and Renewables through Safety Services Nova Scotia.

 Upon completion of the training, participants are eligible to apply for a Wildlife Resources Client Card which is required to purchase a Hunting License.

 "Resident", at any time, means a person permanently or ordinarily resident in the Province for the two months immediately preceding that time, and includes: